JackParryQA/Core-Fundamental-Project/README.md

 * I would also make another table that contains jobs that have been completed.
 From there the user will be able to make invoices for the job and bill the customer
 * Introduce a login system
 * Be able to sort and search for records in each table to make information easier and faster to find
+* Add more validation and error messages to let user know they've input something wrong